University of Southern Mississippi: Army ROTC closure

-In early October 2013, the U.S. Army announced that, due to financial constraints and the low production rate of commissioned officers, 13 ROTC programs at various universities would be shut down, including the Golden Eagle Battalion of Southern Miss.
-The programs were to be ended by the end of the 2014–2015 spring semester, but the universities attempted to appeal the decision.
+In October 2013, the U.S. Army announced that, due to financial constraints and the low production rate of commissioned officers, 13 ROTC programs at various universities would be shut down, including the Golden Eagle Battalion of Southern Miss.
+The programs were to be ended by the end of the 2015 spring semester, but the universities appealed the decision.
 On October 12, a press conference was held at USM to protest the closure; speakers included Governor Phil Bryant and Major General Augustus Collins.
-In early November, the Army said it had changed its plan to end programs at specified institutions, putting them on a two-year probation, with reevaluation.
+In November, the Army said it had changed its plan to end programs at specified institutions, putting them on a two-year probation, with reevaluation.
 USM has been taken off probation and the ROTC program continues.